Dalvin Cook Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Over his seven career matchups against the Bears, Cook averaged 57.6 rushing yards per game, 33.9 fewer yards than his over/under in Sunday's game.
+- Against the Bears, Cook's 57.6 rushing yards per game over his seven career matchups are 32.9 fewer than his over/under in Sunday's game.

-- Cook has had a rushing touchdown in two matchups versus the Bears, but did not have multiple TDs in either of those games.
+- In two of seven games against the Bears Cook has run for a touchdown.
+But he did not have multiple TDs in either of those games.

-- Cook will go up against a Bears squad that allows 126.4 rushing yards per game and is the NFL's 24th-ranked rush defense.
+- The Bears have the NFL's 24th-ranked defense against the run, giving up 126.4 yards per game.

-- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this year).
+- The Vikings are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).

 Recent Performances

-- In last week's outing against the Packers, Cook carried the ball nine times for 13 yards.
+- In last week's matchup with the Packers, Cook rushed for 13 yards on nine carries.

 Cook's Minnesota Teammates